Simon City Royals

 In the year 1983, the Insane Royals section was visited by the Simon City Royals and Maniac Latin Disciples.
 The Insane Royals had no choice but to flip to Simon City Royals.
 The Maniac Latin Disciples that arrived flipped Brands Park Party People into Maniac Latin Disciples.

 By the late 1980s Simon City Royals began having issues with key incarcerations of older and higher up members.
 Alot of heat was on Hotsa and Greg Behzad which lead both men to be taken down in drug raids.
-This drastically shrunk the organization and resulted in a loss of territory over the course of the late 1980s up to the mid 1990s.
-The Royals also began engaging in bloody interalliance wars with other Folk Nation gangs eventually, and by the early and mid 1990s wars stated with gangs like Spanish Cobras and Maniac Latin Disciples.
+This drastically shrunk the organization and resulted in a loss of territory over the course of the late 1980s up to the mid-1990s.
+White flight and gentrification was growing in the city in the 1990s which also hurt the Royals as members could no longer afford to live in these now pricey neighborhoods, yuppies were taking over.
+The Royals also began engaging in bloody interalliance wars with other Folk Nation gangs eventually, and by the early and mid-1990s wars stated with gangs like Spanish Cobras and Maniac Latin Disciples.
 These interalliance wars were very costly especially the war with the Spanish Cobras which became legendary.
 The Simon City Royals were now throwing down the pitchfork gang sign that they had been waving around and tagging since 1981, now the fork was to go down.

 In the very early 1990s Agim Hotsa had mostly avoided prosecution and slipped into retirement leaving leadership to Frank “Fats” Fender.

-In 1995, Frank Fender stepped down from leadership and it was said that Brian “Mouse” Nelson took over leadership of the whole nation, however, the real truth is was that Nelson was only running Statesville operations but he was pinned with so much more and transferred to Tamms supermax facility to be isolated from the world basically.
+In 1995, Frank Fender stepped down from leadership and it was said that Brian “Mouse” Nelson took over leadership of the whole nation, however, the real truth it was that Nelson was only running Stateville operations but he was pinned with so much more and transferred to Tamms supermax facility to be isolated from the world basically.
 In Tamms Brian Nelson suffered terribly as he was locked in isolation even after being diagnosed with severe depression and mental illness.
-He was even locked in a bathroom naked by an angry therapist that said “You’re making me look bad!”
+He was even locked in a bathroom naked by an angry therapist that said, “You’re making me look bad!”
 (Source: Voices From Solitary June 24, 2012).
-After release from prison Brian Nelson retired from gang life and began working for prison rights advocacy.
+After release from prison Brian Nelson retired from gang life and began working for prison rights advocacy until his work cost him his life from becoming so heavily involved in his work, he was found dead on April 19, 2021, at his desk at the Uptown People’s Law Center.
+Nelson was so traumatized by his twelve years in supermax that he suffered from severe depression, sleeplessness, and anxiety.
+He had to work overnights in a isolated office because other people gave him anxiety.
+He was heavily dedicated to his work until his life left him while doing his work at age 56.
+He died while reading letters from prisoners.

-100% of Simon City Royal presence vanished in Lakeview and Lincoln Park but that had a lot to do with gentrification in the late 1990s/early 2000s.
+Most of the presence of Simon City Royals vanished in Lake View and Lincoln Park but that had a lot to do with gentrification in the late 1990s/early 2000s.
 The CPD along with gentrification pushed the Royals out of Avondale eventually.
-The Royals had expanded into the suburbs of Lyons, Brookfield and Cicero in the mid 1980s but eventually were pushed out by suburban police activity by the early 21st century.
+The Royals had expanded into the suburbs of Lyons and Brookfield in the mid-1980s but eventually were pushed out by suburban police activity by the early 21st century.
 The Royals did; however, spread in other states especially Mississippi where there are thousands of members.
 The Royals in Chicago were eventually only holding territory in northern Logan Square and Albany Park.

 This is a nation that has a hell of a legacy to be respected that had many legendary street warriors that fought valiantly on the streets so much that the spirit of the organization still lives on even in the retired old schoolers.